chickensoft-games/chickensoft_site/blog/2025-02-18-display-scaling/index.md

 Back in the day, changing the user's resolution was common when starting a game, but is now considered outdated (and annoying).
 Fortunately, that's almost never necessary anymore.
 :::

 This isn't a silver bullet, but it's a good approach for most desktop games and will tend to work well on a wide variety of monitors, despite the fact that operating systems really don't want you to think about native resolutions.
-For applications with lots UI elements made out of raster graphics (like most games), knowing the actual pixel resolution is extremely helpful because it allows the application to make better decisions about rendering the UI in a way that preserves its crispness.
+For applications with lots of UI elements made out of raster graphics (like most games), knowing the actual pixel resolution is extremely helpful because it allows the application to make better decisions about rendering the UI in a way that preserves its crispness.

 Unfortunately, it's not possible to render independently of display scale factors without more information than what Godot is currently able to provide.
 To make those computations, you need the display's scale factor and native resolution.